 viii.
 The same problem does not occur with changes in participators.
 Subject to the usual or extended time limits, a participator should always be able to make a Paragraph 2 return or a Schedule 6 claim for chargeable periods for which he was a participator.

+Top of page

 Assessing: Creating history

 i.
 At the end of a period of deferral, or possibly earlier if there has been a change of circumstances, OTO will seek to bring the assessing position up to date.

+Top of page

 Delivery of deferred returns

 ii.
 A participator or RP who has deferred returns will be able to make them at any time before the extended time limit expires.
 When returns are delivered OTO will issue assessments following the general principles set out in this guidance.